 The registry can provide information of forensic value, including the identity of the computer's registered user, usage history data, program installation information, hardware information, file associations, serial numbers and some password data.
 The registry is also where you can access a list of recent websites visited and documents created, often even if the user has taken steps to delete those footprints.
+One benefit of the Registry in forensics is that it tracks the attachment of USB storage media like thumb drives and external hard drives, making it easier to track and prove data theft.

 In a Windows 95/98/ME environment, the registry is a collective name for two files, USER.DAT and SYSTEM.DAT.
-In the Windows XP/NT/2000 environment, the registry is not structured in the same way, but the entire registry can be exported, explored or edited using a program called REGEDIT that runs from the command line (i.e., DOS prompt) and is found on all versions of Windows.
+In the Windows Vista/XP/NT/2000 environment, the registry is not structured in the same way, but the entire registry can be exported, explored or edited using a program called REGEDIT that runs from the command line (i.e., DOS prompt) and is found on all versions of Windows.
 You may wish to invoke the REGEDIT application on your system just to get a sense of the structure and Gordian complexity of the registry, but be warned: since the registry is central to almost every function of the operating system, it should be explored with utmost care since its corruption can cause serious, i.e., fatal, system errors.